ibm-cloud-docs/devsecops-alm/devsecops-alm-stack-prereqs.md

 # Preparing to deploy the DevSecOps Solution for Apps Stack
 {: #devsecops-alm-stack-req}

-This deployable architecture is designed to showcase a fully automated deployment of a sample Node application through an IBM Cloud Project, providing a flexible and customizable foundation for your own application deployments on IBM Cloud.
+This deployable architecture is designed to showcase a fully automated deployment of a sample Node application through an {{site.data.keyword.cloud}} Project, providing a flexible and customizable foundation for your own application deployments on {{site.data.keyword.cloud}}.
 This architecture deploys a sample application by default or can be customized to bring your own application.

 By leveraging this architecture, you can secure your deployments and tailor it to meet your unique business needs and enterprise goals.